javaplus/KubernetesDojo/labs/kube_readiness.md

 ```

 That's accurate, but not what we want.
 We have an unhealthy application that can't find it's backing service (Redis in this case).
 What if I had a deployment with 3 replicas and one of them could not establish the connection to Redis.
 I would want Kubernetes to stop routing traffic to that unhealthy application until it became healthy again.
 The definition of "health" will vary from app to app, and this is why Kubernetes allows you to write this logic yourself.
 There are various techniques, but our implementation exposes a single `/ready` URL endpoint that returns a `200 OK` response if healthy, and a `503` if not.
+You can try to hit the "ready" endpoint now by going to [http://localhost/ready](http://localhost/ready)

 We need to configure Kubernetes to periodically call this endpoint, and remove the Pod as a valid endpoint in my `Service` if it is unhealthy.
 This is exactly what the `readinessProbe` feature is meant to do.
 In this case, it's configured for you in `k8s/app-health/deployment.yaml`.
 Look for the following section which configures the `readinessProbe`.
 Details on what all these values mean can be [found here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).